kenkangxgwe/Z3-Sudoku/Readme.md

 ```

 , where `<<` is the left shift operator and `||` is the or operator in C++ .
 In
-all, we need 324 Boolean constants to represent the digits of the entire board.
+all, we need 324 boolean constants to represent the digits of the entire board.
 (We
 may need 810 if we apply enumeration method.)

 We encapsulate the encoding process into a C++ function `Eq(r,c,d)` which returns a Z3